UM-RMRS/raster_tools/README.md

 * [cupy](https://cupy.dev/): optional and experimental

 ## Before Using
-Some of this packages modules use [cython](https://cython.readthedocs.io/en/latest/) code.
+Some of this package's modules use [cython](https://cython.readthedocs.io/en/latest/) code.
 You must compile the Cython code in order to use this package.
-To do this, make sure that the cython package is installed and run the following in the project root:
+To do this, make sure that the cython package is installed in your environment and run the following in the project
+root:
 ```sh
 python setup.py build_ext --inplace
 ```